-Often, in fact, the answer to the question comes in already after 5 seconds – which was also the case here – but as I’m a stickler for finding evidence that supports my quick reading – I spend the remaining 1 minute and 25 seconds with looking at some geometrical patterns that allow me to see what story the cards tell or how the story unfolds and which confirms what I initially see on the spot.
+At this point very few in the Anglo-American world have heard of the Lenormand cards, so I was happy to indulge the community, especially since there was a bet going on related to my claim to never spend more than a minute and a half to decode what I see, including seeing how the cards landing in specific houses acquired a particular flavor, temperament, and color.
+The reading in this essay is based on having demonstrated exactly what I claimed.
+In fact, what I also claimed was that the answer to any question I pose to the grand tableau comes in already after 5 seconds of glancing at the ting – which was also the case here – but as I’m a stickler for finding evidence that supports my quick reading – I spend the remaining 1 minute and 25 seconds on looking at some geometrical patterns that allow me to see what story the cards tell and how the story that unfolds confirms what I initially see on the spot.

-–with more emphasis on the first card.
-These cards set the theme and the tone of the reading and tell us about what is being brought to the table.
+Put more emphasis on the first card.
+As a trio, these cards set the theme and the tone of the reading and tell you something about what is being brought to the table.

 First clock wise and then in diagonal pairs.
 These tell you something about what the question is up against.

-3) Look at what card fell in the house of the House.
+Look at what card fell in the house of the House

 This card tells you something about the nature and character of the querent.
 This can be useful for the reader, as not all querents have clear agendas.
 Then look for the position in which the House card landed.
 This will tell you something about what to expect in the House that the querent is interested in knowing something about.
 This is particularly relevant for questions about relationships.
 The same move can be done with another card of interest.